MiniJez/Discord-bot-change-on-calendar/README.md

 ## License

-This project is open source !
+This project is under MIT License.
+See LICENCE.md